Chat with a voice assistant built with LiveKit and the Gemini Live API

 Name of the Gemini Live API voice.
 For a full list, see Voices.

-List of response modalities to use, such as ["TEXT", "AUDIO"]
+List of response modalities to use.
+Set to ["TEXT"]

 If set to true, use Vertex AI.